pkdone/mongo-connection-check/README.md

 # mongo-connection-check

-A downloadable executable that checks the connectivity from your client machine to a remote MongoDB database deployment, If a connection cannot be made, provides advice on how to diagnose and potentially fix the connection issue.
+A downloadable executable that checks the connectivity from your client machine to a remote MongoDB database deployment.
+If a connection cannot be made, provides advice on how to diagnose and fix the connection issue.
 The MongoDB deployment tested can be a self-managed database on-prem/in-cloud or a hosted in the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) DBaaS in the cloud.

 ![Screenshot of the mongo-connection-check tool](.tool_pic.png)